Amybo-org/pages/content/en/docs/Equipment/Autoclaves.md

 ---
-title: Autoclave
+title: Autoclaves
-description: Which sterilisation system should we use?
+description: Which sterilisation systems should we use?
 weight: 20
 ---

 ## Open Source Autoclave Shortlist

-Oh dear, this is a short list
+This is a short list, there are a number of open source autoclave control projects:
-### There are however controllers:
+### controllers:
 * [Autoclave_control](https://github.com/zultron/autoclave_control)
 * [RAMIRO-GM](https://github.com/RAMIRO-GM/autoclave)
 * [iSpecc iControl System](https://www.ispecc.com/controls/composite-control-systems-2)